royadeh/Data-Science/README.md

 Thi sproject showed how to build decision tree model for different data sets, how to evaluate model by holdout and cross-validation techniques .
 Also, I
     investigated the overfitting issue for the decision tree model.

+### Classification2
+This project demontrates how to build a k-NN model for different data sets and how to determine/compare the efficiency of models.
+Moreover, I performed hyperparameter setting and model selection.